Badmotorfinger: Tour

-Following the release of Badmotorfinger, Soundgarden went on a tour in North America during October and November 1991.
-Following this tour, they were selected by Guns N' Roses for an opening slot on that band's Use Your Illusion Tour.
-After this, Soundgarden took a slot opening for Skid Row in North America in February 1992 on that band's Slave to the Grind tour.
+Following the release of Badmotorfinger, Soundgarden went on a tour in North America through October and November 1991.
+Following this tour, they were selected by Guns N' Roses for an opening slot on their Use Your Illusion Tour.
+After this, Soundgarden took a slot opening for Skid Row in North America in February 1992 on their Slave to the Grind tour.
 Soundgarden then headed to Europe for a month-long headlining theater tour before returning to tour in the United States.
 They rejoined Guns N' Roses and the Use Your Illusion Tour in the summer of 1992 for a tour of Europe along with fellow opening act Faith No More.
 Regarding the time spent opening for Guns N' Roses, Cornell said: "It wasn't a whole lot of fun going out in front of 40,000 people for 35 minutes every day.
 Most of them hadn't heard our songs and didn't care about them.
 It was a bizarre thing."
 The band would go on to play the 1992 Lollapalooza tour with the Red Hot Chili Peppers and Pearl Jam, among others.
 They later released Motorvision, which was filmed at the Paramount Theatre in 1992.